hzeller/digi-spherometer/README.md

 converting this into the ƒ/N for your mirror size.
 See [firmware]-page for feature details.

-The microcontroller is an [ATTiny85], the display is a [SSD1306] compatible 128x64 OLED display with I²C interface.
-The dial indicator is an generic [autoutlet-indicator] (very cheap in a get-what-you-pay-for sense:
+The microcontroller is an [ATTiny85], the display is a 0.96" [SSD1306], or 1.3" SH1106 compatible 128x64 OLED display with I²C interface.
-It shows 1μm resolution, but the last digit is pretty much random.
-Next experiments will be with a higher quality device...).
+The dial indicator is an generic [autoutlet-indicator] (very cheap in a get-what-you-pay-for sense: It shows 1μm resolution, but the documentation does not mention any error range.

 The SPC connector for the indicator is 3D printed; the [EspDRO] project has a [design for the plug] which works very well.